Ian-T-Dixon/Disease_Prediction/README.md

 # Disease Prediction

 There are many people around the world suffering from various diseases.
 These diseases, each requiring unique treatment, can be diagnosed by the symptoms they cause.
 We aim to create a machine learning model that can make accurate disease predictions using symptoms experienced.
 This trained model will then be deployed to a webpage to accept user inputs and make real-time predictions.
 A database can be simultaneously be queried to load stored information on the predicted illness, including treatment options.
-A database can be simultaneously be queried to load stored information on the predicted illness, including treatment options.
 We hope to showcase how ETL data analysis, full-stack development, and machine learning can be used to impact human well-being in the future of healthcare.

 ### Why Disease Prediction?
 As a group, we wanted to work on something that we thought could have an impact on people.
 There are many people around the world suffering from various diseases.
 While this project will only function as a test, it is a good indication of what machine learning is capable of, and how it may be used in the future of healthcare.